Phase Retrieval for Radar Waveform Design: Reconstruction Algorithm

+for all $\mathbf{x}^{(r)}$ satisfying $\text{dist}(\mathbf{x},\mathbf{x}^{(r)})\leq \rho$ for some sufficiently small constant $\rho>0$, and the positive constants $\sigma,\hat{D}$ depend on $U$. \end{theorem} \begin{proof} See Appendix~\ref{app:prooftheo4}. \end{proof} The proof of Theorem~\ref{theo:contraction} in Appendix~\ref{app:prooftheo4} exploits the AF properties \textbf{P1} and \textbf{P2} to ensure that the gradient of $h(\mathbf{x},\mu)$ is continuous.
+This allows us to prove that Algorithm \ref{alg:smothing} converges to a critical point as stated in \eqref{eq:convergence}.
+The properties \textbf{P3} and \textbf{P4} are satisfied by including the ambiguities \textbf{T1}-\textbf{T4}.
+Note that the convergence above is consistent with the previously known results in the Fourier-based PR such as in \citep{pauwels2018fienup}.
+In generalized PR problems (e.g., with Gaussian sampling), the convergence is stronger because it has only one ambiguity \textbf{T1}.

-The result in Theorem~\ref{theo:contraction} in guaranteeing convergence of Algorithm~\ref{alg:smothing} is significant because prior works lack polynomial time algorithms to solve the AF-based PR.
-Note that the presence of conjugate term in the AF measurements complicates this problem with additional trivial ambiguities when compared to other bivariate PR problems such as FROG \cite{pinilla2019frequency} and STFT \cite{jaganathan2016stft}.
-The key to the proof of Theorem~\ref{theo:contraction} is the update rule for the smoothing value $\mu^{(t)}$ in lines 7-8 in Algorithm~\ref{alg:smothing}.
-This rule controls the magnitude of the gradient descent direction vector $\boldsymbol{d}_{\Gamma^{(t)}}$ leading to its minimization with the iterative decrease in $\mu^{(t)}$.
+\begin{remark} The convergence guarantee of Algorithm~\ref{alg:smothing} in Theorem~\ref{theo:contraction} contrasts with prior works that lack algorithms to solve the AF-based PR.
+When compared to other bivariate PR problems such as FROG \citep{pinilla2019frequency} and STFT \citep{jaganathan2016stft}, it is more challenging to provide this guarantee for AF-based PR because of the presence of the conjugate term and the resulting additional ambiguities.
+The key to the proof of Theorem~\ref{theo:contraction} is the update rule for the smoothing value $\mu^{(r)}$ in Lines 7-8 of Algorithm~\ref{alg:smothing}.
+This rule controls the magnitude of the gradient descent direction vector $\mathbf{d}_{\Gamma^{(r)}}$ leading to its minimization with the iterative decrease in $\mu^{(r)}$. \end{remark}

+Some recent works have established finite sample guarantees for conventional PR under randomized sampling \citep{candes2013phaselift, cai2022sample}.
+In \citep{candes2013phaselift}, the number of samples for convex PR scales with the signal dimension when the measurements are drawn independently and uniformly at random from the unit sphere.
+Under the same random sampling model, \citep{cai2022sample} recently showed that sparse PR is possible given sufficient samples.
+However, directly adapting these results for AF-based PR is challenging because the structured sampling via autocorrelation-type measurements is different from independent uniform random sampling.
+Further, current results \citep{cai2022sample} for sparse signals consider only real-valued signals.

+We now prove that our proposed iterative algorithm converges in a finite number of iterations despite the structured nature of the measurements.
+The following Corollary~\ref{corr:finite} states this guarantee regarding the necessary number of iterations required for Algorithm~\ref{alg:smothing} to satisfy the stopping criterion in Line 2.